 Despite the fact that it is completely free, Documents 5 is a great application to have if you’re handling files on your iPhone or iPad.
 It makes downloading and moving files around a breeze.

-Although not as simple as a drag and drop gesture would be on a computer, As pointed out by ProllyWild in the comments section, Documents 5 can even let you move files around folders and cloud services by using a drag and drop gesture, making file handling almost as simple as it would be on a desktop computer.
+Because it can tie into various cloud services and let you access and move files between them, Documents 5 can be the central location for all your file handling needs.
+Documents 5 can even let you move files around folders and cloud services by using a drag and drop gesture.
+This makes file handling almost as simple as it would be on a desktop computer.
 To move a file, simply tap and hold your finger on it, then drag it to your destination of choice.
-It can be a folder, or a cloud service such as iCloud, Dropbox, etc.
+It can be a folder or a cloud service such as iCloud, Dropbox, etc.